 My mom was always bringing fun stuff home from work.

-These were items everyone else throws away, but kids love; she remembered to ‘rescue’ them.
+These were items everyone else throws away but kids love.

-She provided worn out office supplies (a treasure trove for a kid), coffee can lids (of course!), and sometimes the most-coveted: a cocktail umbrella from someone’s drink at an office celebration.
+She rescued worn-out office supplies (such as empty typewriter ribbon spools), those treasured coffee can lids, and sometimes the most coveted of all: a cocktail umbrella from someone’s drink at an office celebration.